This I Promise You: Cover versions

 A Spanish language version of the song, titled "Yo te Voy a Amar" was recorded at the same time and released in Spanish-speaking countries such as Mexico, Colombia, Venezuela, Peru, Chile, Bolivia, Paraguay, Uruguay, Argentina, Ecuador, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, Cuba, Dominican Republic, and Spain.

 Irish Westlife lead singer Shane Filan included his version of this song on his third solo album Love Always in 2017.
 This served as a buzz single which was first released online and later released with a music video exclusively available in Europe.
-He dedicated this song to his wife Gillian.
+He dedicated this song to his wife Gillian Walsh.